 The Deborah Marquit collection is created with a passion for playful feminine luxury celebrating freedom and the female spirit.
 Combining high-fashion with shocking colors and technical engineering, the craftsmanship of the collection is unrivaled with an unparalleled aesthetic.

-Committed to unencumbered silhouettes, styles are designed to enhance the natural beauty of the female form.
-By bringing together design and architecture, materials are combined to serve the body, considering movement, weight, gravity, and symmetry.
+Committed to unencumbered silhouettes tailored to enhance the natural beauty of the female form, design and architecture are applied to combine materials that serve the body in consideration of movement, weight, gravity, and symmetry.

 The collection is notable for a trademark silhouette and is frequently featured in the media for its originality and bold color expression.
-Clean, modern shapes provide provocative details to layer or expose.
+The clean modern shapes provide provocative details to layer or expose.

-The fabrics used in the collection are chosen for their composition, beauty, functionality, texture, and performance.
+The fabrics used in the collection are chosen for their composition, beauty, texture, and performance.
 Both imported and domestic materials are used, including hand-loomed laces.
 The manufacturing process is located in New York, USA, where garments are produced with devotion to precision and high quality workmanship.

 Among those loyal to the brand are Zoe Kravitz, Rihanna, Gretchen Mol, Gwen Stefani, Madonna, Maggie Gyllenhaal, Marisa Tomei, M.I.A., Sarah Jessica Parker, Susan Sarandon, Nicole Kidman, Stella Schnabel, and make-up artist, Bobbi Brown.